 “Cladding the entire fireplace in reclaimed wood added so much texture and made it stand as a real architectural statement in the living room, accentuating the 15-foot ceilings,” Kimberly says.

 Kelsea loves that the open-plan living-dining-kitchen area gives her room to grow and entertain.
-A long, dining table with steel blue Louis XVI chairs presents a more sophisticated vibe while her living room, with its pillowy, cloudlike sofa is an ideal spot for plopping down for a wine and cheese night with girlfriends, or for a Netflix binge after a long week on the road.
+A long dining table with steel blue Louis XVI chairs paired with industrial iron-cage style sconces exhibit a more sophisticated presence while her living room, with its pillowy, cloudlike sofa is an ideal spot for plopping down for a wine and cheese night with girlfriends, or for a Netflix binge after a long week on the road.

 “One of the things that’s really important to me right now is spending time with people when I’m home and just having those close friendships that help balance out life,” Kelsea says.